prdk0/prdk0.github.io/_posts/2019-11-17-reactjs-api-proxy.md

 comments: true
 ---

-In older Reactjs proxy is configured in package.json file inside react app.
-In new Reactjs proxy is configured with the help of a middleware called [http proxy middleware](https://github.com/chimurai/http-proxy-middleware "proxy middleware"){:target="\_blank"}.
+A Single line of Reactjs proxy can be configured in package.json file inside react app but more than one Reactjs proxy is configured with the help of a middleware called [http proxy middleware](https://github.com/chimurai/http-proxy-middleware "proxy middleware"){:target="\_blank"}.

 <!--more-->